Chieze-Franklin/Bolt.js-Book/roles-api.md

 # Roles \(API\)

-A role encapsulates rights and permissions.
+A role encapsulates rights and capabilities.

 This is a description of the API endpoints exposed by the Bolt server for interacting with roles.